wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP1.md

 Import the result file into `R` and sort the transcripts by abundance.

 ![Question](round-help-button.png)
 What are the most highly expressed transcripts in this sample?
-Does it make sense given that this is a gut samle?
+Does it make sense given that this is a gut sample?

 ## Bonus
 If you have time, motivation, enough disk space on your laptop, and want to use your own result files in tomorrow's practicals (:thumbsup:), try to run `Kallisto` on the full dataset of the experiment.
 This will be a bit long, but it can be left running in your hotel room while you are having fun in the pool tonight.
 Otherwise, it may be useful some day, after the course.